theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

     This code connects to the Data Lake Storage filesystem named "Data" and reads data in the preferences.json file stored in that data lake.
 Then a simple query has been created to retrieve data and the column "page" has been renamed to "bike_preference".
     ```

-3. Run the cell to see the markdown
+3. Run the cell to see the markdown (HTML embedded in notebook).
+Markdown provides a robust set of options for documenting data, enhancing the options Databricks users have for increasing the discoverability and understanding of shared data assets.
+Using markdown comments has no impact on query performance.

     >**Note**  A future lab will explore how this data can be exported to another data platform technology